BSN: First Light Curve Study of the Low Mass Contact Binary V0610 Vir: Abstract

 \section{Abstract}

 Photometric data were used to perform the first light curve analysis of the V0610 Vir binary system.
-We extracted the minima from our observations and compiled the literature, which was few in number.
+Observations and analysis were done in the form of the Binary Systems of South and North (BSN) Project.
+We extracted the minima from our observations and compiled the literature, which was few.
 Therefore, we performed computations using the reference ephemeris and presented a new ephemeris and O-C diagram with a linear fit.
 Light curve analysis was performed using the PHOEBE Python code and the Markov chain Monte Carlo (MCMC) approach.
-The assumption of a cold spot was required due to the asymmetry in the light curve's maxima.
+The assumption of a hot starspot was required due to the asymmetry in the light curve's maxima.
 The analysis shows that V0610 Vir is a contact binary system with a fillout factor of 0.085, a mass ratio of 0.998, and an inclination of $70.65^{\circ}$.
 The absolute parameters of the system were estimated based on the Gaia DR3 parallax method.
-The results show that the system is a Low-Mass Contact Binary (LMCB) with a total mass lower than $0.8(M_\odot)$.
+The results show that the system is a low-mass contact binary with a total mass lower than $0.8(M_\odot)$.
 The location of the stars was shown in the $M-L$ and $M-R$ diagrams.

 \keywords{techniques: photometric, stars: binaries: eclipsing, stars: individual (V0610 Vir)}